sofievergauwe/sofievergauwe.be/_pages/meditatie.md

 layout: page
 image: /media/girl-superpower.jpg
 caption:
-  quote: '‘If you can dream it, you can do it’ -Walt Disney'
+  quote: 'If you can dream it, you can do it -Walt Disney'
 ---